peterc/bitarray/README.md

 Basic, pure Ruby bit field.
 Pretty fast (for what it is) and memory efficient.
 Works well for Bloom filters (the reason I wrote it).

 Written in 2007 and not updated since then, just bringing it on to GitHub by user request.
-It used to be called Bitfield and was hosted at http://snippets.dzone.com/posts/show/4234
+It used to be called Bitfield and was hosted at http://snippets.dzone.com/posts/show/4234 ..
+I will review the code and bring the docs up to date in due course.

+## Installation

+    gem install bitarray

 ## Examples

+To use:

+    require 'bitarray'

-Create a bit field 1000 bits wide
+Create a bit field 1000 bits wide:

-    bf = BitField.new(1000)
+    ba = BitArray.new(1000)

-Setting and reading bits
+Setting and reading bits:

-    bf[100] = 1
+    ba[100] = 1
-    bf[100]    .. => 1
+    ba[100]    .. => 1
-    bf[100] = 0
+    ba[100] = 0

-More
+More:

-    bf.to_s = "10101000101010101"  (example)
+    ba.to_s = "10101000101010101"  (example)
-    bf.total_set         .. => 10  (example - 10 bits are set to "1")
+    ba.total_set         .. => 10  (example - 10 bits are set to "1")

 ## License